buchgr/bazel-remote/README.md

    --http_read_timeout value          The HTTP read timeout for a client request in seconds (does not apply to the proxy backends or the profiling endpoint) (default: 0s, ie disabled) [$BAZEL_REMOTE_HTTP_READ_TIMEOUT]
    --http_write_timeout value         The HTTP write timeout for a server response in seconds (does not apply to the proxy backends or the profiling endpoint) (default: 0s, ie disabled) [$BAZEL_REMOTE_HTTP_WRITE_TIMEOUT]
    --htpasswd_file value              Path to a .htpasswd file.
 This flag is optional.
 Please read https://httpd.apache.org/docs/2.4/programs/htpasswd.html. [$BAZEL_REMOTE_HTPASSWD_FILE]
+   --max_queued_uploads value         When using proxy backends, sets the maximum number of objects in queue for upload.
+If the queue is full, uploads will be skipped until the queue has space again. (default: 1000000) [$BAZEL_REMOTE_MAX_QUEUED_UPLOADS]
+   --num_uploaders value              When using proxy backends, sets the number of Goroutines to process parallel uploads to backend. (default: 100) [$BAZEL_REMOTE_NUM_UPLOADERS]
    --tls_enabled                      This flag has been deprecated.
 Specify tls_cert_file and tls_key_file instead. (default: false) [$BAZEL_REMOTE_TLS_ENABLED]
    --tls_cert_file value              Path to a pem encoded certificate file. [$BAZEL_REMOTE_TLS_CERT_FILE] --tls_key_file value               Path to a pem encoded key file. [$BAZEL_REMOTE_TLS_KEY_FILE]